Enchanted Realms Rulebook

 Height and Weight Variance of the RacesAlseid

 Batfolk have claws, they cannot naturally use them effectively.
-However, should a batfolk learn martial arts, then he or she gains a free body weapons skill which can only be used in conjunction with the martial arts skill, meaning their initial claw strikes are 2d20.
+However, should a batfolk learn martial arts, then he or she gains a free savage form skill for claws, which can only be used in conjunction with the martial arts skill, meaning their initial claw strikes are 2d20.

 Batfolk actually have three sub-races; however, only the nutritional requirements make any differences.
 Fruit batfolk must consume fruit for three meals per week or they will become sick.
 Vampire batfolk must consume blood for one meal per week.
 Lastly, flower batfolk must consume nectar for two meals each week.Dwarf